 by Joanne Fluke

-This week we have a recipe from Chocolate Chip Cookie Murder by Joanne Fluke.
-At the end of this post are details on how to win copy of this book!
+This week we have recipes from Double Fudge Brownie Murder by Joanne Fluke and Murder Most Wholesome by Staci McLaughlin.
+At the end of this post are details on how to win copies of both books!

 Preheat oven to 350 degrees F., rack in the middle position.

-2 eggs – beaten (just beat them up in a glass with a fork)
+4 beaten eggs (just whip them up in a glass with a fork)

 1 teaspoon baking powder